 3.6 Design of the switching fixture and the embedded attenuators

-The chosen implementation requires a fixture that switches and attenuators, which purpose is to switch the pulse to the desired attenuator or to the dummy load.
-It must be able to handle the momentary pulse energies and voltages and should not distort the pulse.
+The chosen implementation requires a fixture with switches and attenuators, which purpose is to multiplex the pulse to the desired attenuator or to the dummy load.
+The principle is shown in Figure 3.7.